 Patient adherence programs are still a relatively new marketing category, so the rules by which we measure success aren’t yet fully defined.
 While tracking key performance indicators (KPIs) is important in any program, focusing on specific KPIs for adherence programs can help pharma not only impact patient outcomes, but also build better return-on-investment models and adherence-targeted revenue strategies.

 Because we know that better adherence leads to better outcomes, adherence is an ideal proxy when it comes to measuring outcomes.
 More importantly, adherence is a KPI we can both impact and measure.

 HealthPrize has identified several KPIs that will provide a better understanding of where your program stands on the path to success.
 Since each program will be unique depending on the brand, the drug, and where the drug is in its lifecycle, these selected KPIs offer general guidelines for determining a program’s success.

 The most important measurement of an adherence program is how many additional fills per patient per year you’re able to add – that’s the impact of your program.
 At HealthPrize, we measure additional fills over baseline by comparing an individual against his or her fill data from the previous year.
 One way we get that information is through backend integration with a drug’s co-pay card provider.
-This enables us to trigger a reward connected to the act of refilling a script and to provide our pharma clients with verified adherence lift data.
+This enables us to trigger specific communications to the act of refilling a script and to provide our pharma clients with verified adherence lift data.